 Among its many COVID-19 related resources, the CDC has a webpage solely dedicated to the various kinds of masks people might use during the pandemic.
-Those range from disposable surgical masks — the blue ones you occasionally see lying in garbage cans or on sidewalks — to the heavier-duty N95 masks, which are technically called respirators, not masks.
+Those range from disposable blue surgical masks to the heavier-duty N95 masks, which are technically called respirators, not masks.
 According to numerous sources including Johns Hopkins University, masks should be made with at least two layers of fabric and cover the nose, mouth and chin without any large gaps.
 The CDC recommends that if you’re going to use a neck gaiter as a facial covering, you should fold it over into two layers.

 Health care providers are continuing to study different types of masks to learn more about their varying levels of effectiveness.
 For now, Byrd’s advice is “something is better than nothing.”

 The same methods that work for adults work for most children, too.
 (More on vaccinations for children a few paragraphs down.)
 In fact, some public school districts have made masking a requirement to minimize the spread of infection between children and adults.
 Not everyone is OK with that, but it does conform with the CDC’s current recommendations for K-12 schools.

 The Montana Department of Public Health and Human Services is currently prioritizing COVID tests at the state lab.
 That means if you are symptomatic or hospitalized, or are involved in a large-scale outbreak of the virus, your test (usually a type called a PCR test) will be top priority.

 If you are planning to travel out of state, DPHHS has a list of locations where Montanans can get travel-tested for COVID-19.
 The CDC also maintains a travel planner where you can search your travel destination for COVID-19 guidelines and restrictions specific to your travel destination.